Integrative-Transcriptomics/Bio-MedVis-Challenge-IEEE-2022/README.md

-# EpiProteomicsVis-Challenge-ISMB2022
+# Bio+MedVis Challenge @IEEE 2022

-Space to collect prototypes and code for the EpiProteomicsVis challenge @ISMB2022
+Space to collect prototypes and code for the Bio+MedVis challenge submission of the IBMI IT group @IEEE 2022